-‘He is the real thing: music unmistakably flows from him’ (Sunday Times)
+‘He is the real thing: music unmistakably flows from him’ (The Sunday Times)

 Santtu-Matias Rouvali first conducted the Philharmonia in 2013, aged 27.
 He was instantly recognised by the players as “an inspiring individual… a musician with spirit and passion akin to our own” (Cheremie Hamilton-Miller, Vice-President of the Philharmonia Orchestra and member of the Viola section)

-In 2018 he became Principal Guest Conductor, and in 2019 we named him as our next Principal Conductor.
-He will be just the sixth person to hold that title when he takes over the baton from Esa-Pekka Salonen from the 2021/22 season.
+This is his first season as Principal Conductor of the Philharmonia.
+He is just the sixth person to hold that title since the orchestra was founded in 1945.
 On his appointment, he said: “This is the start of a great adventure.
 The players of the Philharmonia can do anything: they are enormously talented and show an incredible hunger to create great performances.
 There is huge possibility with this orchestra, and we will do great things together.”

 He has already conducted a wide range of music with the Philharmonia, from blockbusters by Strauss and Rachmaninov to lesser known works by his compatriots Sibelius and Lindberg.
-In 2020 his first Philharmonia CD, a live recording of excerpts from Tchaikovsky’s Swan Lake, was released by Signum Records, followed by Prokofiev’s Symphony No. 5.
+In 2020 his first Philharmonia album, a live recording of excerpts from Tchaikovsky’s Swan Lake, was released by Signum Records, followed by Prokofiev’s Symphony No. 5.
 During the pandemic he conducted music by Aaron Copland and Florence Price in one of our Live from Southbank Centre streamed concerts, and played with our percussion section in Steve Reich’s Music for Pieces of Wood.

-When he’s not conducting, Santtu loves to spend time working on his farm near Helsinki, and meditating, foraging and hunting in the forests around his home.
+When he’s not conducting, Santtu loves to spend time meditating, foraging and hunting for food in the forests around his home near Tampere.